Questfall/docs/quest-mining/completion/rpg-attributes/trading.md

 Improves how much Silver a player receives for each Gold converted.

 **How it resolves.** The trait creates conversion pressure from 10 toward 30 Silver per Gold.
+Its progress uses `log10(1 + Conversion / 30)`, keeping early growth calm while preserving the long-term soft limit.
 Pressure grants push that curve.
 Every mastery rank then adds +0.5 Silver per Gold, and flat equipment grants add their exact value alongside that mastery reward.
 The live conversion action rounds the final Silver payout down to a whole number.

 ### Direct Grant Ranges